brigadecore/brigade/docs/topics/developers.md

 - `$ cd $(go env GOPATH)/src/github.com/Azure/brigade`

 **Note**: this leaves you at the tip of **master** in the repository where active development is happening.
-Likely you want to checkout the most recent stable tag:
+You might prefer to checkout the most recent stable tag:

-- `$ git checkout v0.7.0`
+- `$ git checkout v0.8.0`

 ## Building Source